 FearAZ.com is an easy-to-use online resource helping you overcome fear and achieve personal growth.
 With our range of tools and resources available, you can confront and learn to manage your anxieties in a safe, supportive environment - your own.
 FearAZ.com offers education, expert guidance, and exercises geared toward conquering your deepest fear or phobia.
 We also provide a growing community where you can connect with others like you, share experience, and find encouragement.
 Whether you're struggling with public speaking, social anxiety, or any other fear, trust FearAZ.com or FearAtoZ.com to hopefully set you on the path to fearlessness.

-Fear of Ghosts Phobia – Phasmophobia
+Fear of Ghosts – Phasmophobia

 Do you ever sense a presence around you when you’re alone?
+Is your fear reinforced when you hear an unexplained noise?

-Do you always sleep with the lights on? – Are you afraid of visiting cemeteries or places where you know people have passed away? – Do you have nightmares after hearing a ghost story?
+Do you always sleep with the lights on?
+Are you afraid of visiting cemeteries or places where you know people have died?

-If so, then you may be suffering from Phasmophobia.
+If so, then you may be suffering from phasmophobia.

 Let’s take a look at the causes, symptoms, and methods of overcoming this phobia.